5 DIY Mirrors to Beautify Your Home

 Instructions:

-Remove the glass from your frame and clean it well with rubbing alcohol or glass cleaner.
-Spray paint the glass with mirror spray paint.
-You will need a few coats to get the look you want.
-For an aged look to your mirror, spritz water onto the frame before painting and dab some of the wet paint off with a lint-free cloth.
+Remove the glass from your frame and clean it well with a lint-free cloth and rubbing alcohol or glass cleaner.
+Spray paint the glass with a few light coats of mirror spray paint.
+To give your mirror an aged look as I did above, spritz water onto the frame before painting and dab some of the wet paint off with a lint-free cloth.
 Paint will not stick to the areas with water drops.

 ++++++++